 As of November 1, 2019 the 10 year Treasury rate is 1.714% and the 2 year Treasury rate is 1.554%.
 That is a positive difference of 0.160%.
 We had a slight inversion of the yield curve from August 26, 2019 - August 30, 2019.
 Since then it has reverted back to a normal yield curve, although it is very close to inverting again.

 This is a model which attempts to predict the probability of a recession based on non-farm payroll employment, the index of industrial production, real personal income excluding transfer payments, and real manufacturing and trade sales.
 Historically, three consecutive months of smoothed probabilities above 80% has been a reliable signal of the start of a new recession, while three consecutive months of smoothed probabilities below 20% has been a reliable signal of the start of a new expansion.

-The data for this model is usually a couple months in arrears and as of November 13, 2018 the probability for a recession is 0.24%.
-That is down from 0.30% a month ago.
+The data for this model is usually a couple months in arrears and as of September 30, 2019 the probability for a recession is 2.76%.

 3) Economic PI Baseline

-There is a lot of data illustrated on the chart, but as of November 9, 2018 the MoC is pretty far away from signally the start of recession and is still in the economic expansion quadrant of the chart.
-It is relatively unchanged over the past couple months.
+There is a lot of data illustrated on the chart, but as of November 1, 2019 the MoC is still not in the zone which would signify the start of a recession.
+It has not moved a lot over the past year.

 There are 4 major stages to an economic cycle:

 1) Early Recession - Consumer expectations are at their worst, industrial production is falling, interest rates are at their highest and the yield curve is flat or even inverted.

 2) Full Recession - GDP has been retracting quarter over quarter, interest rates are falling, consumer expectations have bottomed and the yield curve is normal.

 3) Early Recovery - Consumer expectations are rising, industrial production is growing, interest rates have bottomed and the yield curve is beginning to get steeper.